Workflows are sorted together by applications to allow users to see all workflows which are relevant to each other for organized data storage.

 Multiple members of a workflow can edit and see changes others make in real time.

 Each record can also be shown in a modal view for richer interaction with the data.
 Information can also be edited through this view, as well as records from linked workflows.
+Forms may also be utilized to replace the default modal view.

 Different workflows can be linked to each other for organized information management by utilizing relational databases.
 A user may pick single-select or multi-select to show relationships between records.